coniferprod/sevenate-rs/README.md

         }
     }

-When I want to make a type that implements this trait, this is what I would have to do:
+When I want to make a new generic struct, this is what I would have to do:

     /// Private generic type for the value stored in a `Volume`.